-- Any hazardous substances (materials, fuels, other chemicals etc.) that may be required on site must be stored according to the manufacturers' product-storage requirements, which may include a covered, waterproof bunded housing structure. - Material Safety Data Sheets (MSDSs) shall be readily available on site for all chemicals and hazardous substances to be used on site.
-Where possible and available, MSDSs should additionally include information on ecological impacts and measures to minimise negative environmental impacts during accidental releases.
-Hazardous chemicals and fuels should be stored on bunded, impermeable surfaces with sufficient capacity to hold at least 110% of the capacity of the storage tanks.
-Performance Indicator The environment (including soil, surface water and groundwater) is not contaminated.
+1 Materials, fuels and other cher Materials, fuels and other chemicals and hazardous substances required during construction must be stored according to t the manufacturer's product-storage requirements, which may include a covered, waterproof bunded housing structure. • Material Safety Data Sheets (N ASDSs) shall be readily available on site for all chemicals and hazardous substances to be use ed on site.
+Where possible and available, MSDSs must additionally include information on ecologi cal impacts and measures to minimise negative environmental impacts during accidental relea ases.
+Hazardous chemicals and fue els must be stored outside of the riparian zone on bunded, impermeable surfaces with suf ficient capacity to hold at least 110% of the capacity of the storage tanks.
+0 ge of hazardous materials and waste must be provided for in the site camp as per Section 8.7. construction workers must be placed outside of any drainage ing over.
+The ablution facilities must have a closed system.
+The - erviced regularly.
+Care must be taken to prevent spillages when moving or servicing chemical to Performance Indicator Soil and water is not polluted as a result of construction activities.